 Research interests: Science Fiction, Contemporary Fiction, Literature And Medicine, History Of Psychiatry, History Of Psychoanalysis, History Of Psychotherapy, History Of Psychology

 Senior Lecturer in Eighteenth and Nineteenth - Century Literature and Material Culture (English Literature)

 Research interests: Eighteenth-century and British Romantic literature, Material Culture, Book History, History of Science, Medical Humanities, Poetry & Poetics, 18th & 19th-century Gothic literature and Science Fiction

-Lecturer in Twentieth-Century Literature (English Literature)
+Senior Lecturer (English Literature)